Beyond Banana: 29 Other Stores Like Banana Republic

 Forever 21

-Forever 21 logo
+Forever 21 men's clothing

 As you might have guessed from the name, Forever 21 skews younger than some of the other brands like Banana Republic, and is probably a closer competitor of its baby brother store Old Navy, which also targets a younger demo.